tomcuel/PIE_Trajectory_Planification/README.md

 ## Simplifications
 * Only 1/3 of the points were considered when modelizing the graph, but that's not that much of deal since there are more than a thousand points all very close to each others.
 Having 1 point out of 3 doesn't change how the track look like at the end
+* I supposed that the track is 10m wide at any point, even it could be less, but since I took margins, there will not be any problem of the vehicle going off
+* There is no padding involved, since we already took that into account when modelizing the track borders

 ## Possible improvements